-- An ability to explain the elements of creative writing
+- Explain the elements of creative writing

-- Critical thinking and public speaking skills
+- Demonstrate critical thinking and public speaking skills

-- A solid understanding of giving and receiving effective feedback
+- Give and receive effective feedback

 There is no application process required for the Creative Writing Certificate program.
 It is recommended that participants have completed high school and are 18 years of age or older.
 Special admission consideration will be given at the discretion of the program manager.

 Course materials and textbooks are not included in course fees.
 Required materials and textbooks can be found on the course registration page.